 “You make it tough on yourself,” said Jonathan.
 “It could have ended by now—and it could end right here.
 That’s up to you.”

 “Then let’s bring a halt to this nonsense, right now!”

 “Are you sure you’re ready?”
 Jonathan asked.
 “To hear and to see?
 To surrender and enter in to God’s rest?”

 “Riddles!” spat the Pastor.
 “Nothing but riddles!
 Every time I ask you—” He cut himself off in mid-sentence, frowned and looked around.
 He cocked his head, listening.
 “Do you hear that?
 What is it?”

 “I know it’s music,” snapped the Pastor.
 “Where is it coming from?
 Where are we?”

 Lights of many hues began to flash here and there inside the cloud.
-The Pastor heard crowd noises over the din of disco music.
+The Pastor heard crowd noises over the din of music.
+Everything was blurry.
 Then images slowly materialized.
 In seconds it became apparent: He was standing in a cocktail lounge.